sfmohassel/libc.eventbus/README.md

-# An in-memory event bus without any dependency in C#
+# An in-memory event bus without any dependency in C #

 ## Why bother?

 In Domain-Driven Design (DDD) pattern, there are times when we want to inform other parts of application about occurrence of an event.
 This is the primary goal of [DOMAIN EVENTS](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#:~:text=A%20domain%20event%20is%2C%20something,effects%20can%20be%20expressed%20explicitly.)

 ## Read More

-You can checkout my article on EventAggregator [HERE](https://saeidfarahi.medium.com/event-aggregator-an-implementation-in-c-17fad5e6ed28)
+You can checkout my article on EventAggregator [HERE](https://sfmohassel.medium.com/event-aggregator-an-implementation-in-c-17fad5e6ed28)

 # Installation

 The package is available on nuget.org:

 ```powershell
 PM> Install-Package libc.eventbus
 ```

-# Simple Usage:
+# Simple Usage

 Let's say we have a simple message event that has a text:

 ```csharp
 public class SimpleMessage : IEvent {
     public string Text { get; private set; }